KickItLikeShika/cracking-kaggle-competitions/README.md

 - This repo contains lots of Data Cleaning, Feature Engineering, Exploratory Data Analysis(EDA), and Modelling techniques for kaggle competition submissions.
 - Each competition has its own approach to solve it to get the best results.

+### Advice
+If you want to learn something new/advanced i advice you to take a look on this competition:
+- Used Cars Price Prediction (https://www.kaggle.com/avikasliwal/used-cars-price-prediction)
+I believe it shows my new skills.

 # Competitions in progress